Sakari Tuomioja

-Sakari Severi Tuomioja (29 August 1911, Tampere – 9 September 1964, Helsinki) was a Finnish politician and diplomat who served as Prime Minister of Finland between 1953–1954 and as Minister for Foreign Affairs between 1951–1952 and as the Governor of the Bank of Finland between 1945–1955.
+Sakari Severi Tuomioja (29 August 1911 – 9 September 1964) was a Finnish politician and diplomat who served as Prime Minister of Finland between 1953–1954 and as Minister for Foreign Affairs between 1951–1952 and as the Governor of the Bank of Finland between 1945–1955.
 He was also Finland's ambassador in London and Stockholm.

-Tuomioja was the first Finn in high-level United Nations missions.
-In particular, he is remembered for acting as a mediator in the Cyprus crisis of 1963–64 and his abrupt death in the performance of his duties.
+Tuomioja was the first Finn to serve in high-level United Nations missions.
+In particular, he is remembered for acting as a mediator in the Cyprus crisis of 1963–64 and for his abrupt death in the performance of his duties.
 Tuomioja was also the first Finnish invited to the Bilderberg Group meetings.

 Life

 Sakari Tuomioja's spouse was Vappu Tuomioja (née Wuolijoki), and they had two children, daughter Tuuli and son Erkki who has followed his father career in politics as Foreign Minister.

 The parents of Sakari Tuomioja were Walto Wihtori Tuomioja and Laina Sofia Tuomioja (née.
 Boman).
 Walto Wihtori Tuomioja was Leader of the National Progressive Party and Member of Parliament, and Eljas Erkko's predecessor as Editor-in-Chief in Helsingin Sanomat newspaper.

 Tuomioja began undergraduate studies in 1929 and graduated as a Bachelor of Law in 1937.
 He received the rank of Master of Law in 1940.
 Tuomioja graduated as a lawyer in 1949.
 Tuomioja worked as secretary of the Finance Committee in the 1930s and secretary of state auditors.

 He started his duties as Secretary of State of the Ministry of Finance in 1940.

 Tuomioja was released from conscription for reasons of health.
 Tuomioja was appointed Governor of the Bank of Finland, in 1945 after Risto Ryti had resigned because of his sentencing for war guilt.